 1992 Skybox Shaq Rookie Card #382

-Skybox tried to go with a modern design on this set and while some like it, it's probably my least favorite Shaq rookie card.
+Skybox went with a modern design on this set, and while some like it, it's probably my least favorite Shaq rookie card.

 But, because of the high supply, you can grab a high grade copy for short money on eBay.